Close

 A business school is an independent higher education provider that provides business administration and management courses.
 Kaplan Business School, for example, offers nationally accredited diploma, undergraduate and postgraduate level courses in business and business-related areas.

+Universities are mostly government-funded and have the authority to accredit their own courses and degrees.
 Universities are required to offer undergraduate and postgraduate courses across a minimum of three different fields of study.
 So, unlike a business school, you cannot have a university that offers only business programs.

 Why do universities label their business faculties as 'business schools'?

-You would have likely heard of universities that have labelled their management faculty as a 'business school' e.g. Harvard Business School, London Business School and Melbourne Business School, which can be confusing.
+There are universities that have labelled their management faculty as a 'business school' e.g. Harvard Business School, London Business School and Melbourne Business School, which can be confusing.

 The advantage of these integrated business schools is that students benefit from being part of a well-established institution that has access to greater funds and resources.